noperator/panos-scanner/README.md

 8.1.10
 ```

 This scanner automates the process described above, suggesting an exact (or approximate) underlying PAN-OS version for a remote GlobalProtect portal or management interface.
+When multiple versions are associated with a given date, this tool will display all version matches as a comma-separated list; e.g, `7.1.24-h1,8.0.19-h1,8.1.9-h4` for `2019-08-15`.

 ## Getting started